outputwebsites/template/README.md

 >
 > 1. Login to your Netlify account
 > 2. Navigate to Projects/Your-Site
 > 3. Navigate to Project Configuration/Identity and delete the Netlify Identity instance.
+This will delete your users as well.
+They will have to be re-created in decapbridge later.
 > 4. In /src/pages/admin.astro, delete the Netlify Identity script

 ### On decapbridge.com: